pavloDeshko/dd-elements/README.md

 #### selection.other()
   If called on a selection, which resulted from selection.filter() call, retuns selection containing filtered out elements.
 #### selection.sort(compare)
-  Sorts and reinserts elements into their parent elements according to compare function, whish should return zero, positive or negative value when called with element a datum, b datum, a selection, b selection.
+  Sorts and reinserts elements into their parent elements according to compare function, whish should return zero, positive or negative value when called with element's a datum, b datum, a selection, b selection.
 Compare defaults to ascending of datums.
+Returns new selection.
+Note that order of elements in original selecion may differ from new positions.
 #### selection.size()
   Return number of elements in selection.